Yes. We provide a 5%, 10%, and 15% discount to customers who pay quarterly, semi-annually, and annually.

 We ask that all support be done through our ticketing system, either online or through email.
 Our support department will take phone calls on business days between 7 AM until 5 PM Los Angeles time.
 However, we ask that you always open a ticket for an issue, even if you intend to call support later.
 All our work is performed on support tickets and tickets are responded to 24/7/365.
 We are considering adding chat support to our services.

-Yes.
-You need to contact our sales department for a quote.
-Alternately if you are in an emergency, you can order our Server Management Service, but we ask that you stay at least three months.
-It is time-consuming to add a server to our management, and bringing in a server just for one month does not cover our costs.
+We do not provide 24/7 support for non-managed servers, but we can perform per-incident support.
+You need to contact our sales department for a quote on the work.
+Our sales department is not available 24/7.
+Alternately if you are in an emergency, you can order our server management service, but we do require you stay at least three months.
+It is time-consuming to add a server to our Server Management Service, and bringing in a server just for one month does not cover our costs.

 We can if the server or servers are lowerend virtual or cloud server with no more than 8GB of RAM, 2 CPU cores, and hosting three domains or less.
 These setups often include less powerful Amazon AWS and Google Cloud servers as well as Digital Ocean Droplets.
 Please contact us for details on the discount.